radview/webload-documentation/docs/javascript/actions_objects_functions.md

 **Description**

 WebLOAD provides a global object called wlGeneratorGlobal.
 The wlGeneratorGlobal object enables sharing of global variables and values between all threads of a single Load Generator, even when running multiple scripts.
-(Compare to the wlSystemGlobal (see [*wlSystemGlobal (object)* ](#_bookmark491)on page [332](#_bookmark490))object, which enables sharing of global variables and values system-wide, between all threads of all Load Generators participating in a test session, and to the [wlGlobals](#wlglobals-object) object, which enables sharing of global variables and values between threads of a single script, running on a single Load Generator.)
+(Compare to the wlSystemGlobal (see [*wlSystemGlobal (object)* ](#_bookmark491))object, which enables sharing of global variables and values system-wide, between all threads of all Load Generators participating in a test session, and to the [wlGlobals](#wlglobals-object) object, which enables sharing of global variables and values between threads of a single script, running on a single Load Generator.)

 Globally shared variables are useful when tracking a value or maintaining a count across multiple threads or platforms.
 For example, you may include these shared values in the messages sent to the Log window during a test session.